Nab-88/social-graphs-and-interactions/index.md

 Nodes are the characters and there is an edge between two characters each time there appear in the same chapter

-#### 3. Network base on lyrics from the movies (maybe not this one)

-Nodes are the characters and there is an edge between two characters each time a character is prononcing the name of another character

 ## 4 - Basic Analysis

 To do for both of the networks